 It is so so important to make sure that everything is properly tucked into your babies nappy.
 A bit of liner peeking out of the back all around the leg will act as sort of the bridge for all the wee to get from where it needs to be in the nappy out into the world and all over your babies clothing.
 It is well worth a quick check right around the edge of the nappy during every bum change to avoid major flooding situations, you’ll thank me in the long run.

 When most cloth nappies end up leaking, it’s generally because they are not fitting onto the baby correctly.

 When putting the nappy on to your baby you need to position the front at much higher than you would think it needs to be.
 Next, tuck the nappy tight into your baby’s knicker line,

 While nappies should be snug around your babies hip, so many nappies are put on around the baby’s thigh, which leads to gaping and then leakage.
 The key is that the elasticated edge of the nappy sets exactly where the elastic in a pair of knickers would set, avoid at all costs are nappy around the leg situation.

 Boost For Heavy Wetters

-If your child is an especially heavy wetter, you can boost its open seat of your nappies with an additional later of absorbency.
-Check out my post all about insert liners and boosters to learn all about which ones you should use and why.
+If your child is an especially heavy wetter, you can boost the absorbency of your nappies with an additional later of absorbency.
+Check out my post all about Insert Liners and Boosters to learn all about which ones you should use and why.

 Don’t Clog With Creams